-Genus name comes from the Greek words hama meaning at the same time and melon meaning apple or fruit in reference to the occurrence of both fruit and flowers at the same time on this shrub (particularly in the case of fall flowering members of the genus).
+Genus name comes from the Greek words hama meaning at same time and melon meaning apple or fruit in reference to the occurrence of both fruit and flowers at the same time on this shrub (particularly in the case of fall flowering members of the genus).

 ‘Arnold Promise’ is an upright, vase-shaped cultivar with ascending branches and a spreading habit.
-It will typically grow 12-15’ tall and is noted for its sweetly fragrant flowers and later bloom than most of the other x intemedia cultivars.
+It will typically grow 12-15’ tall and is noted for its sweetly fragrant flowers and later bloom than most of the other x intermedia cultivars.
 Axillary clusters of bright yellow flowers (to 1” long), each with four narrow, ribbon-like, crinkled petals and a reddish-green calyx cup, bloom along the stems in February to March.
 Broad-oval, green leaves (to 6” long).
 Yellow-orange to yellow fall color can be quite attractive.
 An introduction of the Arnold Arboretum in Boston.
-A Royal Horticutural Society of Great Britain Award of Garden Merit plant (1993).
+A Royal Horticultural Society of Great Britain Award of Garden Merit plant (1993).

 No serious insect or disease problems.
 Caterpillars and Japanese beetles may chew on the leaves.
 Watch for gall aphids, weevils, scale, leafroller and leafminer.
 Potential diseases include powdery mildew, occasional leaf spots and rots.